James Robinson Risner: Legacy

 Perot helped Risner to later become the Executive Director of the Texans' War on Drugs, and Risner was subsequently appointed by President Ronald Reagan as a United States Delegate to the fortieth session of the United Nations General Assembly.
 He was also inducted into the Oklahoma Hall of Fame in November 1974 in recognition of his military service, and announced as an inductee into the Arkansas Military Veterans Hall of Fame on November 1, 2013.

 In 2006, Risner appeared on an episode of the History Channel series Dogfights.

 On October 19, 2012, ground was broken at the Air Force Academy for its new Center for Character and Leadership Development.
-In February 2012 the Academy received a $3.5 million gift from The Perot Foundation to endow the General James R. Risner Senior Military Scholar at the center, who "will conduct research to advance the understanding, study and practice of the profession of arms, advise senior Academy leadership on the subject, and lead seminars, curriculum development, and classroom activities at the Academy."
+In February 2012 the Academy received a $3.5 million gift from the Perot Foundation to endow the General James R. Risner Senior Military Scholar at the center, who "will conduct research to advance the understanding, study and practice of the profession of arms, advise senior Academy leadership on the subject, and lead seminars, curriculum development, and classroom activities at the Academy."

 The chapter squadron of the Arnold Air Society for Southern California, based on the AFROTC detachment of California State University, San Bernardino, is named for Risner.

 Risner was inducted into the Arkansas Aviation Hall of Fame by the Arkansas Aviation Historical Society in 2015.

 On 10 March 2018, Risner was named the Class Exemplar for the United States Air Force Academy's Class of 2021.

+Kadena Air Base, currently home to the 67th Fighter Squadron (previously named the 67th Tactical Fighter Squadron while Risner took command and was subsequently shot down in Vietnam) houses a fitness center named after Risner.